fbpx

 Basic Functions Of A Kitchen Island

-As a food preparation area, your kitchen island has to have an accessible garbage bin, several outlets for small appliances, and most importantly, a large enough sink placed close to the refrigerator and stovetop.
+As a food preparation area, your kitchen island must have an accessible garbage bin, several outlets for small appliances, and, most importantly, a large enough sink placed close to the refrigerator and stovetop.

-If your island includes a stove or cooktop, a heat-resistant counter made of tile or stone, as well as an overhead vent hood are both necessary.
-If the countertop doubles as a dining area, the seats must be positioned so that they are not directly in front of the stove.
+If your island includes a stove or cooktop, a heat-resistant tile or stone counter and an overhead vent hood are both necessary.

-Kitchen islands also function as a washing or cleaning area.
-Garbage disposal should be next, but not, under the sink to make it accessible at all times.
+Kitchen islands also function as washing or cleaning areas.
+The garbage disposal should be next, but not under the sink, to make it accessible at all times.
 There should be an allotted storage area for cleaning items.

 Functional Kitchen Work Triangle